matthew-brett/barts-setup/barts_setup.md

 * Plug the VGA cable into projector.
 * Plug the power cable into projector.
 * Connect power cable plug to extension power.
-* Turn on projector to let it warm up.
+* *Don't turn on the projector yet*.
+We have seen the screen setup on the MACBOOK get confused when you do this early.

 ![Projector placement](images/projector_placement.jpg)